 design is a state of mind runs concurrently with an expansive exhibition at the Serpentine Gallery by American artist Haim Steinbach, which will include key works from throughout his impressive forty year career.
 Furthering the Serpentine’s commitment to contemporary design, both exhibitions highlight objects that have made a significant impact on our lives and offer new perspectives on material culture.

 Working across design and art venues, Martino Gamper engages in a variety of projects from exhibition design, interior design, specialist of one-off commissions and the design of mass-produced products for the cutting edge of the international furniture industry.
 Gamper has worked in the public realm, with designs for London’s Design Museum; Victoria & Albert Museum; Wellcome Trust; Yerba Buena Centre, San Francisco; Frieze Art Fair, London.
 Commissions include the design of public street furniture for Park-to-Park, London in collaboration with LTGDC, Genève and a chair called Vigna for Magis, Italy.
-He was the recipient of the Moroso Award for Contemporary Art, 2011 and Wallpaper Award for Best Use of Colour, 2011.
+He was received the Moroso Award for Contemporary Art, 2011.

 Martino Gamper >

 Michele De Lucchi, Montefeltro, 2008, Oak frame, walnut elements, linseed oil finishing, Image: Amendolagine e Barracchia, Courtesy of Nilufar.

 Jorg Immendorff's work remains a thorn in society’s side, provoking debate about artistic freedom and responsibility.
 Addressing contemporary themes with a dense, dissonant array of figures, Immendorff’s images resist simple interpretation and prompt a nuanced dialogue with art history.